FifthLord/8-canvas/README.md

 # Paint app with canvas

-In this project, I learned how to use canvas on the example of a drawing application.
+In this project, I learned how to use canvas on the example of a drawing application for multiple users.

 # Dependencies: